codeunia-dev/Learunia/README.md

 ## 🤝 Join the Movement

 Be a part of something big.
-Contribute to open innovation with CodeUnia + BuildUnia.
+Contribute to open innovation with CodeUnia + Learnunia.

 ---